 Ignore my Advice – Do The Most Touristic Attraction in Europe.

 Even if you don’t have the fainted interest in

 The Guinness brand is part of the fabric of old and new Dublin.
 And the storehouse happens to be Ireland’s most popular tourist attraction.
 The Guinness Storehouse has been named Europe’s best attraction, beating the Colosseum in Rome and The Eiffel Tower to name a few.

 How good is it?

 It feels like a tourist conveyer belt in there but there’s no denying that the building and the exhibitions are impressive.
-The history of the Guinness Brewery and the Guinness family are an essential part of Irish history and the history of the city of Dublin itself.
-This is an important business.
+The history of the Guinness Brewery and the Guinness family is an essential part of Irish history and the history of Dublin itself.
+This is an important business

 Make Your Own Coffee